carmelo0x63/Redis-getting-started/README.md

     app.run(host="0.0.0.0", debug=True)
 ```

-Our app will run in a container whose definitio is stored in a Dockerfile:
+Our app will run in a container whose definition is stored in a Dockerfile:
 ```
-FROM python:3.7-alpine
+FROM python:3.8-alpine
 MAINTAINER carmelo.califano@gmail.com

 WORKDIR /srv